dbl-works/e2e-test-recorder/README.md

 Run `yarn install` to install the dependencies.

+## Usage

+1. Visit the page/web app you want to record the interactions on.
+2. Click on the bookmark.
+3. Copy the code to your test script :)

 ## Build

 1. You need to export the bookmarklet by running `yarn build:bookmarklet`